shakes76/PatternAnalysis-2023/recognition/Improved_UNet_s4825879/README.md

 TEST_TRUTH_PATH = "Path/to/your/dataset"
 TEST_TRAIN_PATH = "Path/to/your/dataset"
 ```

-While training on rangpur[^3] the test dataset had no corresponding groundtruth images.
+While training on the computing cluster[^5] the test dataset had no corresponding groundtruth images.
 As a work around for this The *ISICDataset* class in ***dataset.py*** can be specified with a split ratio as well as a boolean train statement.
 This allows the user to specify wich part of the directory he/she wishes
 to use for both training and testing.